Independence Heights, Houston

-Independence Heights also known as “Studewood”, is a community in Houston, Texas, bordered by 40th Street to the north, Yale Street to the west, the 610 Loop to the south, and Airline Drive to the east.
+Independence Heights also known as “Studewood”, is a community in Houston, Texas, bordered by W Tidwell Rd to the north, Yale Street to the west, the 610 Loop to the south, and Airline Drive to the east.
 The Super Neighborhood boundary created by the City of Houston is bordered by Tidwell to the north, Shepherd Drive to the west, the 610 Loop to the south, and Interstate 45 to the east.

 History

 Black families started to migrate to Northern Houston known as the Independence Heights around 1908.
 The area was developed by Wright Land Company, and consisted of small wood-frame houses, purchased by the residents.
 Many of the houses were built by black contractors who lived in the area.

 Independence Heights became the first African American municipality in Texas when it was incorporated on January 25, 1915 with a population of nearly 600.
 Several of the residents worked in Houston, some of the residents worked in the Houston Heights, and some residents worked in other areas.
 The city had 715 residents in 1920.
 George O. Burgess, a lawyer born in Milligan Texas in 1876, was elected its first mayor.
 Burgess Hall, located at 700 E. 34th Street, was the City Hall and Courthouse until 1919.
 City improvements over the next few years included the shell paving of streets, plank sidewalks, and the installation of a municipal water system.

 O. L. Hubbard was the second Mayor of Independence Heights, serving from June 19, 1919, until 1925.
 Arthur L. McCullough became the third and final Mayor of Independence Heights.
 He served from 1925 to 1928.
 In November 1928, residents voted to dissolve the incorporation of Independence Heights so the community could become a part of Houston.
 Houston annexed the former city on December 26, 1929.
 The residents hoped to receive improved city services, streets, utilities from the annexation; this did not occur.

 In the late 1920s, the 40 black-owned businesses in Independence Heights included grocery stores, restaurants, a lumber company, a watch repair shop, ice cream parlors, a cleaning and pressing shop, a drug store, a black smith shop, law offices and an electrical shop.
 Other professionals employed there included: teachers, construction workers, longshoremen and rail road workers.

 In 1989 a Texas Historical Commission marker was placed on the grounds of Greater New Hope Missionary Baptist Church to mark the city site as a Texas Historical Site.

 In 1997, the National Park Service recognized the historic residential district and specific historic buildings within Independence Heights by listing them on the National Register of Historic Places.